UVADS/DS2022/SETUP.md

 ### Python

 - [ ] Find Python3 on your laptop.
 Version 3.9 or higher is preferable (3.7 has already reached end of life and 3.8 is close).
-You should be able to invoke Python interactively, and see what version you have installed, from your terminal:
+You can see what version you have installed from your terminal:

         $ python3 -V

-      or

-        $ python -V

     If you do not have Python installed, then: